belongtothenight/video_similarity_tester/README.md

 # video_similarity_tester

-This repo aims for developping a automatic batch video similarity tester.
+This repo aims for developing a automatic batch video similarity tester.

 ## Usage